NAC Sportsmanship & Code of Ethics

 - Public Reprimand

-- Financial or other penalties different from a-d above which may be deemed appropriate (could include educational programs for those involved).
+- Financial or other penalties different from 1-4 above which may be deemed appropriate (could include educational programs for those involved).

 Upon receipt of formal notification, the involved parties will be given a period of 3 days to appeal the Conference decision.
 Any appeals must be done in writing, signed by the Director of Athletics and institutional President and directed to the North Atlantic Conference Commissioner.
 Appeals may be submitted provided new information or details not included in the original investigation are available.